yashhshah/VoiceBot/README.md

 # VoiceBot
 A desktop voice bot that allows repetitive tasks to be done by just your voice.
-Coded using the sphinx4 library in java
+Coded using the sphinx4 library in java.

-The bot is named zero, after a video game character I really like
+The bot is named zero, hence every command will begin with the name.

 List of commands